This is an unprecedented time for Cape Cod, Martha’s Vineyard, and Nantucket. The COVID-19 pandemic is a very steep challenge for all of us.

 If you need to make an essential transaction, you must do so with an appointment.
 You can make an appointment via this link.
 The South Yarmouth RMV service center is the closest Cape Cod location that remains open.
-The Martha's Vineyard RMV is open as of June 29, and the Nantucket facility remains closed.
+The Martha's Vineyard RMV is open as of June 29, and the Nantucket facility is open as of September 8.

 The RMV has extended the expiration date for a number of licenses and related documents and credentials that have expired in spring & summer 2020.
 Check here to see if yours qualifies.